zhuangbiaowei/NGCOS/ngc.md

 > zbw@163.com
 Please read your email, and enter the number:
 > 123456
-Welcome to register, please read new email, and save the passwod.
+Welcome to register, please read new email, and save the password.

 Hello, Please choice number:
 1. Register